-In 2012, the Galliard Retirement Income Fund CL 35 ("Galliard") was selected to replace the Fund.
-Galliard is a collective trust fund sponsored by Wilmington Trust Retirement and Institutional Services Company.
-The beneficial interest of each participant is represented by units which represent undivided proportionate interest in all of Galliard's assets and liabilities.
-Units are issued and redeemed daily at Galliard's net asset value (NAV) determined as of the close of business each day.
-It is the policy of Galliard to use its best efforts to seek safety of principal and consistency of returns while attempting to maintain minimal volatility.
+The Galliard Retirement Income Fund CL 35 (the "Fund") is a collective trust fund sponsored by Wilmington Trust Retirement and Institutional Services Company.
+The beneficial interest of each participant is represented by units which represent undivided proportionate interest in all of the Fund's assets and liabilities.
+Units are issued and redeemed daily at the Fund's NAV determined as of the close of business each day.
+It is the policy of the Fund to use its best efforts to seek safety of principal and consistency of returns while attempting to maintain minimal volatility.

 Participants ordinarily may direct either the withdrawal or transfer of all or a portion of their investment at contract value.
-Contract value represents contributions made to the Fund and Galliard, plus earnings, less participant withdrawals and administrative expenses.
-The Fund and Galliard impose certain restrictions on the Plan, and the Fund and Galliard themselves may be subject to circumstances that affect their ability to transact at contract value.
-Plan management believes that the occurrence of events that would cause the Fund and Galliard to transact at less than contract value is not probable.
+Contract value represents contributions made to the Fund, plus earnings, less participant withdrawals and administrative expenses.
+The Fund imposes certain restrictions on the Plan, and the Fund itself may be subject to circumstances that affect its ability to transact at contract value.
+Plan management believes that the occurrence of events that would cause the Fund to transact at less than contract value is not probable.

-Limitations on the Ability of the Fund and Galliard to Transact at Contract Value
+Limitations on the Ability of the Fund to Transact at Contract Value

 Restrictions on the Plan - Participant-initiated transactions are those transactions allowed by the Plan, including withdrawals for benefits, loans, or transfers to noncompeting funds within a plan, but excluding withdrawals that are deemed to be caused by the actions of the Plan Sponsor.
-The following employer-initiated events may limit the ability of the Fund and Galliard to transact at contract value:
+The following employer-initiated events may limit the ability of the Fund to transact at contract value:

-- A failure of the Plan or its trust to qualify for exemption from federal income taxes or any required prohibited transaction exemption under ERISA - Any communication given to Plan participants designed to influence a participant not to invest in the Fund and Galliard or to transfer assets out of the Fund and Galliard. - Any transfer of assets from the Fund and Galliard directly into a competing investment option. - The establishment of a defined contribution plan that competes with the Plan for employee contributions. - Complete or partial termination of the Plan or its merger with another plan.
+- A failure of the Plan or its trust to qualify for exemption from federal income taxes or any required prohibited transaction exemption under ERISA. - Any communication given to Plan participants designed to influence a participant not to invest in the Fund or to transfer assets out of the Fund. - Any transfer of assets from the Fund directly into a competing investment option. - The establishment of a defined contribution plan that competes with the Plan for employee contributions. - Complete or partial termination of the Plan or its merger with another plan.

-Circumstances That Affect the Fund and Galliard - The Fund and Galliard invest in assets, typically fixed income securities or bond funds, and enter into "wrapper" contracts issued by third parties.
-A wrap contract is an agreement by another party, such as a bank or insurance company to make payments to the Fund and Galliard in certain circumstances.
-Wrap contracts are designed to allow a stable value portfolio to maintain a constant NAV and protect a portfolio in extreme circumstances.
-In a typical wrap contract, the issuer of the wrap contract agrees to pay a portfolio the difference between the contract value and the market value of the underlying assets once the market value has been totally exhausted.
+Circumstances That Affect the Fund - The Fund invests in assets, typically fixed income securities or bond funds, and enters into "wrapper" contracts issued by third parties.
+A wrapper contract is an agreement by another party, such as a bank or insurance company to make payments to the Fund in certain circumstances.
+Wrapper contracts are designed to allow a stable value portfolio to maintain a constant NAV and protect a portfolio in extreme circumstances.
+In a typical wrapper contract, the issuer of the wrapper contract agrees to pay a portfolio the difference between the contract value and the market value of the underlying assets once the market value has been totally exhausted.

-The wrap contracts generally contain provisions that limit the ability of the Fund and Galliard to transact at contract value upon the occurrence of certain events.
+The wrapper contracts generally contain provisions that limit the ability of the Fund to transact at contract value upon the occurrence of certain events.
 These events include:

-- Any substantive modification of the Fund and Galliard or the administration of the Fund and Galliard that is not consented to by the issuer of the wrap contract. - Any change in law, regulation, or administrative ruling applicable to a plan that could have a material adverse effect on the Fund and Galliard's cash flow. - Employer-initiated transactions by participating plans as described above.
+- Any substantive modification of the Fund or the administration of the Fund that is not consented to by the issuer of the wrapper contract. - Any change in law, regulation, or administrative ruling applicable to a plan that could have a material adverse effect on the Fund's cash flow. - Employer-initiated transactions by participating plans as described above.